The superstar interest rates seen in the 1980s and early ’90s on long-term savings products are almost unbelievable compared to interest rates today.

-According to Ben Bernanke, economist and chairman of the Federal Reserve, the lows of current interest rates are meant to encourage spending among tightfisted Americans hoping to save every penny they’ve earned, but many depositors likely feel like they’re being punished.
+The Federal Reserve has said that the lows of current interest rates are meant to encourage spending among tightfisted Americans hoping to save every penny they’ve earned, but many depositors likely feel like they’re being punished.
 Luckily, if you feel the same way, there are some positive financial moves you can make while interest rates are low.

 Why Interest Rates Today Are Low

-In a luncheon for the Economic Club of Indiana, Bernanke explained how low interest rates benefit the country’s economic recovery.
+In a 2012 luncheon for the Economic Club of Indiana, then-Fed Chairman Ben Bernanke explained how low interest rates benefit the country’s economic recovery:

 “The way for the Fed to support a return to a strong economy is by maintaining monetary accommodation, which requires low interest rates for a time.
 If, in contrast, the Fed were to raise rates now, before the economic recovery is fully entrenched, house prices might resume declines, the values of businesses large and small would drop, and, critically, unemployment would likely start to rise again.
 Such outcomes would ultimately not be good for savers or anyone else.”